 A texture for an "ammo" variant (presumably to give the player ammo) exists in the prototype.
 This is a blue variant of the prototype's Citizen with green instead of red on him and the world "ammo" in a blue font placed over the "C17" logo on the back.

 In the final game, the player is able to receive ammo from regular Citizens during the Uprising portion of the game.

 All of the faces used in the prototype are different from the ones used in the final game.
+The eyes on the texture were removed to make holes for the final model's eyes.
 They have had details added to them and various changes to their skin color, usually to make their faces darker.

 Note that the final Citizen face textures used for the comparisons are for the default Citizens, not the white shirt or rebel Citizens, since the default Citizen matches the prototype Citizen the most.

 Inside the "Citizen" texture folder are faces for some, but not all, of the faces in the prototype.
 Almost all of these are the same as the faces used in the prototype.
 The only exception is Male 5's face, which appears to be an earlier version of the one used in the prototype.

 This texture is also used by Samuel, a character model that exists in the prototype's files.

 |Unused Male 5 Face||Male 5 Face Used in the Prototype|

 The prototype has four Citizen faces that do not appear in the final game; Trav, Laura, Linda, and Tamm.